 There are several methods out there to define core features.
 For example, Event Storming, which is a workshop format used to share the understanding of app processes among the team and distil them into essential functionalities, obstacles and improvements.
 This helps create the business model the app is founded on as well as its basic structure.
 Using a prioritization chart can help you decide which features are most essential.
 We look at what are the “must haves” and “nice to haves” and focus on the must-haves at this stage.

 Once you prioritize your app’s core features, the budget will start coming into focus: remember, the idea is to invest just enough to test assumptions and gather feedback.
 Using ready-made solutions for elements like authentication can help cut costs and save time at this stage.

 The next step is a user journey map showing how users will move through the application step by step.
 This serves as the basis of wireframes and prototypes, while letting you play and experiment with different user pathways.
-The prototyping stage is when you start bringing your idea to life, providing the basis of your product’s structure, interface and look-and-feel.
+The prototyping stage is when you start bringing your idea to life, providing the basis of your product’s structure, interface, and look and look-and-feel.
 It is the moment to solve design and usability issues before you invest too much in the development stage.

 #4: Release your product into the wild

 While your product should be solid, the goal isn’t perfection at this point.
 As soon as the MVP is ready to go, put it out there to gather customer feedback to incorporate into the next iteration.

 Good old market research comes back into play here, where you survey users who fall into your target personas via email, through the app or directly.
 Questions will focus on whether the app helps users solve their problem, how they used it and what they do and don’t like about it.
 Analytics tools like Google Analytics are also key to collecting data and insights about how your app is used.
 This will help you understand your target audience better so that you can design your final product to optimize user experience.